rodgerfederer/mediafly-cypress/README.md

     8. npm install --save-dev cypress-file-upload
     9. npm run cy:open

-Run project:
+Run the project:
-1. Make sure you have three command windows open for your server In the first window you are going to type - python application.py
+1. Make sure you have three command windows open for your server.
-    In the the second window you are going to type - python queuenew.py
-    In the third window you are going to type - python worker.py ("it should tick every 5 seconds or so to pop what's in the queue")

 2. If you are getting an error about "secure_filename" in the application.py, change this line - "from werkzeug import secure_filename" to from "werkzeug.utils import secure_filename"